pgRouting/pgrouting/doc/src/migration.rst

 :After Migration:

-* Be aware of the existance of the additional return columns.
+* Be aware of the existance of the additional result Columns.
 * New output columns are |result-spantree|
 * **driving side** parameter is unnamed compulsory, and valid values differ for directed and undirected graphs.